Local Area

 Ordnance Survey map ref NY883308 Church Post Code DL13 1QQ

-The Parish of St. John’s Chapel consists of the the villages of St. John’s Chapel, Ireshopeburn, West Black Dean, East Black Dean and Daddry Shield.
-The boundary to the west is Heatherycleugh, north Rookhope, east Westgate and south Middleton-in-Teesdale.
+The Eastern part of Parish of West Weardale was known as St John's Chapel and Westgate until 1st January 2025 when it joined with Heatherycleugh to become West Weardale.
+St. John’s Chapel consisted of the the villages of St. John’s Chapel, Ireshopeburn, West Black Dean, East Black Dean and Daddry Shield.
+The boundary to the west is Northumberland and Cumbria, north Rookhope, east Eastgate and south Middleton-in-Teesdale.

-West Black Dene, the hamlet at the west adjoins Heatherycleugh.
+West Black Dene is a small the hamlet.
 Until the 1990s Black Dene mine was still producing lead and fluorspar, and a new bridge was built over the River Wear to carry the goods out of the mine, as the narrow two arched bridge was unable to accommodate the heavy lorries.

 Newhouse was the home of Sir.
 Walter Blackett, built in 1732.
 Down the hill Coronation bridge crosses the Wear.
 The foundations were laid in the year of Queen Victoria’s Coronation in 1837 and it is said a sovereign was placed in the foundation.